quickwit-oss/quickwit/quickwit/quickwit-metastore-utils/src/bin/README.md

 # Replay

-Replay is a small util that sequentially replays a bunch of gRPC call made to the quickwit metastore, as fast as possible.
+Replay is a small util that sequentially replays a bunch of gRPC calls made to the quickwit metastore, as fast as possible.

 Right now, both the grpc address and the file are hardcoded.